NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/RV.rst

    Example of a valid correlation matrix

-Once the ``OK`` button is clicked after setting required entries, it will automatically check the validity of the matrix before closing the correlation matrix window.
+Once the ``OK`` button is clicked after setting all required entries, the program will automatically check the validity of the matrix before closing the correlation matrix window.
 If the matrix is not **positively defined**, an error message will be displayed and the window will not be closed.
 In such case, user should adjust the correlation coefficients to be positive definite.

 .. note::

    - When ``constant`` variable is introduced instead of probability distributions, the correlation coefficient corresponding to those variables will be ignored.
    - When more than one random variable is provided as ``Dataset``, correlations between the data pairs will not be incorporated automatically.
 If correlations exist, user can define them manually at the correlation matrix window.

-``******Refer era here -- SY******``
+..
+[ERA19]
+   Engineering Risk Analysis Group, Technische Universität München: https://www.bgu.tum.de/era/software/eradist/ (Matlab/python programs and documentations)